 Orono town councilor Cheryl Robertson wrote a great op-ed in the Bangor Daily News supporting the bill from the perspective of a municipality struggling to save recycling, and Portland’s Sustainability Director Troy Moon was on NPR’s Weekend Edition explaining the bill to a national audience!

 Plastics and Fossil Fuels

 Two recent pieces in national magazines emphasize how closely our plastic pollution problem is tied to fossil fuel companies making profits and polluting the air.

 This is pretty cool: Bangor Symphony Orchestra’s newest original performance puts climate data to music!

 The Public Utilities Commission has kicked off a process that will result in a significant increase in solar energy across Maine, one of the exciting results of the climate and clean energy laws passed last year!
-RSU 14 may join a regional solar consortium because of the potential to save energy costs, and York may put solar on their landfill.
+RSU 14 may join a regional solar consortium because of the potential to save energy costs.
 Big trucks are going electric, too.